 Through our volunteer training programme RespondIR, we’re committed to developing and sustaining a dedicated team of volunteers and staff ready to respond to local emergencies within 72 hours.

-Grenfell Tower Fire Response
+Barking Fire Recovery Response